quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 #### 2\.
 Modify and deploy the `Slack Notification` connector

 Enter your webhook into the webhook_url field.
-Click `Save as project.` This will save the code to your workspace, which is a GitLab repository.
+Click `Save as Application.` This will save the code to your environment, which is a Gitea repository.

 Once saved, you’ll see the code again.
 The quix_function.py file should be open.
 This is what you’ll alter.
 The default code dumps everything in